chenx/Reading/JavaScript/debouncing_and_throttling.md

 function updateLayout() {
     // Update layout logic
 }

 // A throttle function that takes a function and an interval as parameters function throttle(func, interval) {
-    // A flag variable to track whether the function is running or not let isRunning = false;
+    let isRunning = false;

-    // Return a function that takes arguments return function(…args) {
+    return function(…args) {
-        // If the function is not running if (!isRunning) {
+        if (!isRunning) {
-            // Set the flag to true
             isRunning = true;
-            // Apply the function with arguments

             func.apply(this, args);

-            // Set a timer that will reset the flag after the interval setTimeout(() => {
+            setTimeout(() => {
-                // Set the flag to false
                 isRunning = false;
             }, interval);
         }
     };
 }

 // A throttled version of the update layout function with 100ms interval const throttledUpdateLayout = throttle(updateLayout, 100);

 // Add an event listener to the window resize event window.addEventListener("resize", () => {
-    // Call the throttled update layout function throttledUpdateLayout();
+    throttledUpdateLayout();
 });
 ```